Chuck Strahl: Before politics

-Strahl was raised in British Columbia's Interior, attended Trinity Western University, and worked for Cheam Construction, a logging and road-building company owned by his father.
-Bill Strahl.
+Strahl was born in Westminster, British Columbia, the son of Martha (Ens) Schroeder and Omer William "Bill" Strahl.
+He was raised in British Columbia's Interior, attended Trinity Western University, and worked for Cheam Construction, a logging and road-building company owned by his father.
 Chuck Strahl and his siblings took over the business after their father died.

-Member of Parliament (1993-2011)
+Member of Parliament (1993–2011)

 Shortly after the business failed, Strahl ran for office under the Reform Party banner.
 He was first elected to office in the Reform Party sweep of the region in the 1993 election.
 He was re-elected in the 1997 and 2000 elections, running as a member of the Canadian Alliance, which had replaced Reform, in 2000.
 He represented Chilliwack—Fraser Canyon, a large riding comprising the Upper Fraser Valley, a primarily agricultural area of the province, and the Fraser Canyon-Lillooet-Bridge River regions, which are mostly wilderness with a resource-based economy and also, like the Chilliwack area, have a significant First Nations population.
 He held a number of shadow cabinet and committee positions.

 Strahl rose into national prominence in the summer of 2001 when he was the leader and most outspoken member of a group of Canadian Alliance MPs that left the Alliance caucus and sat as members of the Democratic Representative Caucus.

 Strahl's own leadership ambitions were frustrated due to his inability to speak French as well as the lingering distrust among many colleagues over the perceived disloyalty shown to his party in 2001.
 He attempted to launch a bid for the leadership of the Conservative Party, but was not able to secure enough financial or political support.
 Strahl then supported Tony Clement in his failed leadership bid.

 At the outset of the 38th Parliament of Canada in October 2004, Strahl was appointed Deputy Speaker and Chairman of Committees of the Whole under the new rules brought about as a result of the Liberal minority government situation.

 Strahl was appointed Minister of Agriculture and Agri-Food and Minister for the Canadian Wheat Board (CWB) at the beginning of the 39th Parliament on 6 February 2006.
 Strahl removed upwards of 16,000 farmers from the voters list in the midst of the 2006 election to the CWB.
 They were disqualified for such reasons as not having delivered any grain to the Wheat Board in the previous two years or not having produced enough wheat or malt barley to have generated significant enough income from which to subsist.
 On 19 December 2006 he dismissed CWB president Adrian Measner, because "It's a position that [he] serves at pleasure.
 And that position was no longer his" because he displeased the Cabinet.